Penn Computational Intelligence Lab (PennCIL)

 Research into noval solutions to complex computing problems

-PennCIL is associated with the ESE department and the CIS department at the University of Pennsylvania.
-We were part of Computer Architecture group and Machine Learning group at UW-Madison.
+PennCIL is associated with the nationwide Security Research Center CyberSavvy, the ESE department and the CIS department at the University of Pennsylvania.
+We were part of Computer Architecture group and Machine Learning group at UW-Madison and part of one of the six SRC JUMP centers - Center for Research on Intelligent Storage and Processing-In-Memory (CRISP).

 Our research also greatly benefits from our strong ties with the leading industry and successful technology transfer experience.
 We would like to thank our sponsors.